 If you are not sure what Cats’ Eyes have to do with Stars, a visit to The Gem Museum will enlighten you.
 A private museum dedicated to precious stones, The Gem Museum allows visitors to dig into the glittery world of gemstones and diamonds.

 Set up in 2015 by Ms. Lok Huiying and Mr. Tay Kunming, The Gem Museum showcases rare gems and minerals.
-Inside the niche museum’s cozy premises, displays provide a glimpse into the fascinating world of precious stones and the industry built around it.
+Inside the niche museum’s cosy premises, displays provide a glimpse into the fascinating world of precious stones and the industry built around it.

 From Mine to Market